TW-South-Korea/GJN-2025-packing/README.md

 # 🧳 South Korea Packing Guide 2025

-This repository contains a mobile-friendly, collapsible task list for your upcoming South Korea trip in 2025.
-This provides a mobile-optimised, colour-coded, and collapsible packing checklist for multi-traveller trips.
+This repositor provides a mobile-optimised, colour-coded, and collapsible task list for items to pack for a Korea trip.

 Designed to visually track responsibilities and packing status across family members.

 ## ✅ Live Site